jopemachine-playground/mac-sync-config/README.md

 Sync specified programs and config files between macs using Git with ease.

-## Prerequisite

-- Git account setting - This program assumes there is your email information in your `~/.gitconfig`.

 ## How to set up

 1. Create a private repository for `mac-sync` in Github.